e-Brochure

 NOTE: Candidates may take note that no Demand Draft (DD) or cheque or cash will be accepted at any C-DAC training centre towards payment of any installment of course fees.

-Introduction to Git/GitHub: Introduction to version control systems, creating GitHub repository, using Git - Introduction to get commands.
+Introduction to Git/GitHub/Gitlab: Introduction to Version control systems, Creating GitHub repository, Using Git – Introduction to get commands, Creating projects on Github/gitlab and managing code repos.

-Introduction to Cloud Computing: Cloud Computing Basics, Understanding Cloud Vendors (AWS:EC2 instance, lambda and Heroku: Heroku platform, Heroku Data services), Definition, Characteristics, Components, Cloud provider, SAAS, PAAS, IAAS and other Organizational scenarios of clouds, Administering & Monitoring cloud services, benefits and limitations, Deploy application over cloud.
-Comparison among SAAS, PAAS, IAAS, Cloud Products and Solutions, Cloud Pricing, Compute Products and Services, Elastic Cloud Compute, Dashboard.
+Introduction to Cloud Computing: Cloud Computing Basics, Understanding Cloud Vendors (AWS:EC2 instance, lambda and Azure: Azure virtual machines, Azure data factory), Definition, Characteristics, Components, Cloud provider, SAAS, PAAS, IAAS and other Organizational scenarios of clouds, benefits and limitations, Deploy application over cloud.
+Comparison among SAAS, PAAS, IAAS, Cloud Products and Solutions, Compute Products and Services, Elastic Cloud Compute, Dashboard, deploy AI and analytics workloads in Cloud environments with sample mini project.

-Apache Airflow: Introduction to Data warehousing and Data lakes, Designing Data warehousing for an ETL Data Pipeline, Designing Data Lakes for ETL Data Pipeline, ETL vs ELT
+Apache Airflow/ETL Informatica: Introduction to Data warehousing and Data lakes, Designing Data warehousing for an ETL Data Pipeline, Designing Data Lakes for ETL Data Pipeline, ETL vs ELT

-Introduction to HIVE, Programming with Hive: Data warehouse system for Hadoop, Optimizing with Combiners and Practitioners (lab), Bucketing, more common algorithms: sorting, indexing and searching (lab), Relational manipulation: map-side and reduce-side joins (lab), evolution, purpose and use, Case Studies on Ingestion and warehousing
+Introduction to HIVE: Programming with Hive: Data warehouse system for Hadoop, Optimizing with Combiners and Practitioners, Bucketing, more common algorithms: sorting, indexing and searching, Relational manipulation: map-side and reduce-side joins, evolution, purpose and use, Case Studies on Ingestion and warehousing

 HBase: Overview, comparison and architecture, java client API, CRUD operations and security

-Apache Spark: APIs for large-scale data processing: Overview, Linking with Spark, Initializing Spark, Resilient Distributed Datasets (RDDs), External Datasets, RDD Operations, Passing Functions to Spark, Job optimization, Working with Key-Value Pairs, Shuffle operations, RDD Persistence, Removing Data, Shared Variables, EDA using PySpark, Deploying to a Cluster Spark Streaming, Spark MLlib and ML APIs, Spark Data Frames/Spark SQL, Integration of Spark and Kafka, Setting up Kafka Producer and Consumer, Kafka Connect API, Mapreduce, Connecting DB’s with Spark
+Apache Spark: Overview, APIs for large-scale data processing, Linking with Spark, Initializing Spark, Resilient Distributed Datasets (RDDs), External Datasets, RDD Operations, Passing Functions to Spark, Job optimization, Working with Key-Value Pairs, Shuffle operations, RDD Persistence, Removing Data, Shared Variables, EDA using PySpark, Deploying to a Cluster Spark Streaming, Spark MLlib and ML APIs, Spark Data Frames/Spark SQL, Integration of Spark and Kafka, Setting up Kafka Producer and Consumer, Kafka Connect API, Map reduce, Connecting DB’s with Spark

-Business Intelligence- requirements, content and managements, information Visualization, Data analytics Life Cycle, Analytic Processes and Tools, Analysis vs. Reporting, MS Excel: Functions, Formula, charts, Pivots and Lookups, Data Analysis Tool pack: Descriptive Summaries, Correlation, Regression, Introduction to Power BI, Modern Data Analytic Tools, Visualization Techniques.
+Business Intelligence- requirements, content and managements, information Visualization, Data analytics Life Cycle, Analytic Processes and Tools, Analysis vs. Reporting, MS Excel: Functions, Formula, charts, Pivots and Lookups, Data Analysis Tool pack: Descriptive Summaries, Correlation, Regression, Introduction to Tableau, Data sources in Tableau, Taxonomy of data visualization, Numeric, String, Date Calculations, LOD (Level of Detail) Expressions, Modern Data Analytic Tools, Visualization Techniques.

 Aptitude: Percentage, Profit & Loss, Ratio & Proportion, Average, Mixture & Allegation, Simple Interest & Compound Interest, Number Systems, Series, Cyclicity & Remainders, Data Interpretation, Syllogism, Coding & Decoding, Blood Relations, Seating Arrangements (Linear & Circular), Ages, Puzzles, Time, Speed & Distance, Trains, Boats & Streams, Time & Work, Wages (Man days), Pipes & Cisterns, Clocks, Permutations & Combinations, Probability, Calendar.